alephnode/alephnode/src/pages/02-record-graphql.md

 ```

+Alright, now onto the configs.

-The first bit of files to build are `package.json` and `netlify.toml`.
+The first files to create are `package.json` and `netlify.toml`.

 package.json: